Installation

 Method 2: Manual upload via WordPress admin

-- Download the plugin ZIP file
+- Download the plugin ZIP file from WordPress.org

 - Log in to your WordPress admin dashboard